This guide to mindful travel is jammed packed with everything you need to know to enhance your travel experiences.

 For example, taking fewer clothes means less time making decisions about what to wear.
 This means more time drinking coffee, hiking, or whatever else you love to do!

-Packing fewer valuable also means less time worrying about security, and we all need a bit less worrying these days.
+Packing fewer valuable also means less time worrying about security, and we all need a bit less worrying in life

 Sometimes lists of things “to do” can get in the way of spontaneity, and that’s part of what makes travel so engaging.